top of page

 • 5 min read

-Blossom by Orlando Ely in use with a dementia patient
+Blossom by Orlando Ely therapy tools in use by two people

-Blossom was developed to stimulate cognition as much as train fine motor skills and “can be integrated into Maintenance Cognitive Stimulation Therapy for dementia sufferers and Physical, Occupational and Therapeutic therapies for stroke patients, and other neurological diagnoses such as spinal cord injury, peripheral nerve injury and MS.” (Occupational Therapist at Hobbs Rehabilitation)
+Blossom was developed to stimulate cognition and train fine motor skills.
+It can be integrated into Maintenance Cognitive Stimulation Therapy for dementia sufferers, as well as Physical, Occupational, and Therapeutic therapies for stroke patients and other neurological diagnoses such as spinal cord injury, peripheral nerve injury, and MS. This insight comes from an Occupational Therapist at Hobbs Rehabilitation.

-MODEM (Modelling Outcomes and Costs Impacts of Interventions for Dementia) project 2014-2018 was funded by the UK Economic and Social Research Council (ESRC) and the National Institute for Health Research (NIHR).
-(Led by the London School of Economics and Newcastle University Institute for Ageing.)
+The MODEM (Modelling Outcomes and Costs Impacts of Interventions for Dementia) project ran from 2014 to 2018.
+It was funded by the UK Economic and Social Research Council (ESRC) and the National Institute for Health Research (NIHR).
+The project was led by the London School of Economics and Newcastle University Institute for Ageing.

-Cognitive skills are the skills the brain uses to think, learn, remember, problem solve and communicate.
-There are a number of approaches to help people with dementia improve their memory and thinking skills and to cope with memory loss, one of these is Cognitive Stimulation Therapy (CST).
+Cognitive skills are essential for thinking, learning, remembering, problem-solving, and communication.
+Various approaches exist to help people with dementia improve their memory and thinking skills.
+One effective method is Cognitive Stimulation Therapy (CST).

-• CST helps the memory and thinking (cognitive) skills of people with mild to moderate dementia
+• CST enhances memory and cognitive skills in individuals with mild to moderate dementia.

 What is Cognitive Stimulation Therapy?

-Members give their group a name and sessions cover a range of activities to stimulate thinking, memory and to connect with others:
+Group members choose a name for their group, and the sessions involve a range of activities designed to stimulate thinking, memory, and social interaction:

 • Discussing current news stories